erickhun/blog/content/posts/android-to-ios.md

 Apple could enhance this feature by implementing special permissions allowing certain apps, like the camera, to open directly from the Action button without authentication, streamlining accessibility and user convenience.
 I would prefer it to use Side button (turn off/scree scree), see next section

-## Tripe "press" for opening the Camera app (or any app)
+## Better "Shortcut" for opening the Camera app (or any app)
-Android's double-click side button functionality for swiftly opening the camera app without requesting a password is truly remarkable.
+Android's double-click on the side button to open the camera app is really useful to caputure photo as fast as possible.
 I used it daily, and it remains ingrained in my muscle memory for capturing quick moments.

-The Apple team saw the need with the Action button, albeit  its  quirks I described earlier.
-The ideal location (for right-handers) would be the "Side Button," used for toggling the screen on/off.
+iOS doesn't allow this.

-The double press feature triggers Apple Pay, a useful functionality in my opinion But we can also configure the  triple press, that  allows for curated accessibility features.
+A solution would be to configure the Action button without the need to unlock the screen, but as described earlier, not that actionnable since it asks password if locked.

-In an ideal scenario, users would have the freedom to launch any app of their choice from that triple press, creating a more versatile and personalized user experience.
+The double press on the side button triggers Apple Pay.
+They could potentially allow users to choose any app of their choice from that triple press.

-Available the Pixel 3)
+Here how it works for Android:
 {{< youtube aXyKGb7sW9E >}}